 Research & Community

 The College of Visual Arts and Design and the UNT Art Galleries value partnerships that enhance research, education, and engagement for everyone involved.
 From our long-time partnership with the Nasher Sculpture Center to present the Patsy R. and Raymond D. Nasher Lecture Series in Contemporary Sculpture and Criticism, to exhibitions developed in collaboration with CVAD faculty, together we strive to offer meaningful programs that contribute to the cultural life of our region.

 The permanent collection, housed at the College of Visual Arts and Design, consists of modern and contemporary art in various media with a focus on works on paper in serial and artist books.
 The permanent collection includes works by American, European and Latin American artists acquired as gifts and donations by generous donors, both private and institutional.

-The Patsy R. and Raymond D. Nasher Lecture Series in Contemporary Sculpture and Criticism is endowed at UNT to honor the Nashers, by their daughter Nancy Nasher, son-in-law David Haemisegger, and grandchildren.
+The Patsy R. and Raymond D. Nasher Lecture Series in Contemporary Sculpture and Criticism are endowed at UNT to honor the Nashers, by their daughter Nancy Nasher, son-in-law David Haemisegger, and grandchildren.
 The annual Series honors the legacy of the late Patsy and Raymond Nasher by bringing to Dallas some of today’s most influential artists, sculptors, and critics.
 Inaugurated with a lecture by Mr. Raymond D. Nasher in 1998, the nearly 20-year-old series presents outstanding artists, sculptors, and critics to CVAD students as well as to a broader public audience.
 Past participants include Do Ho Suh, Sarah Sze, Ann Hamilton, Kiki Smith, Nick Cave, Teresita Fernandez, Brad Cloepfil, David Bates, Joel Shapiro, Richard Deacon, Dr. Steven Nash, Michael Kimmelman, Magdelena Abakonowicz, Peter Walker, and Matthew Collings.